► All-new A90 Toyota Supra coupe

 Toyota’s figures have the SZ-R weighing 70kg less than the RZ and the SZ weighing 110kg less – and interestingly putting it around the same weight as the GT86.

-CAR understands both these models are using BMW’s B48d 2.0-litre turbocharged 4cyl engine.
+CAR understands both these models are using BMW’s B48d 2.0-litre turbocharged four-cylinder engine.
 A hardcore GRMN model is in the pipeline, too.

-In other news, there could still be a manual in the pipeline, because Toyota has already developed it.
-However, the decision to offer it is still very much up in the air, and the manual box does make it to production, it could only be available on right-hand drive cars: Good news for us Japanese and British folk, but not the American or continental European markets.
+In other news, there could still be a manual transmission in the pipeline, because Toyota has already developed it.
+However, the decision to offer it is still very much up in the air, and the manual 'box does make it to production, it could only be available on right-hand drive cars: good news for us Japanese and British folk, but not the American or continental European markets...

 ‘We have developed it, yes, there is hardware ready.
 Right-hand drive?
 Yes, of course.
 It needs to be sold in Japan, which is a right-hand drive market.’
 So the jury’s out…